 This is an odd one.
 Solving customers’ problems is, indeed, crucial to Customer Success.
 However, that’s a job for Customer Support!
 Your job is to be proactive, not reactive, and prevent the problem from happening in the first place.

-When an issue occurs, you should let the most suitable representative in your team solve it, and you concentrate on optimizing the customer journey.
+When an issue occurs, you should let the most suitable representative in your team solve it, and you concentrate on optimizing the customer journey, screening for churn reasons, and making sure these issues never happen again, to the best of your ability.

 “In a bid to create the perfect customer experience, customer success managers must be proactive and not reactive.
 They must continuously analyze all aspects of a potential customer’s journey and identify and correct all possible sources of problems.” – Jane Flanagan, Lead Project Manager at Tacuna Systems.